We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 - Servicing heating servicing

 When we work out the total service charge we include an administration fee.
-We then divide this total by the number of properties who will benefit from the services.
+We then divide this total by the number of properties that will benefit from the services.
 And so, it may be that you live in a landscaped scheme with 100 properties and you still have to pay your share of the service charge for the landscaping, even if that landscaping is not next to your home.

 If you are a tenant, details of your service charge will be given in your tenancy agreement.
 If you are an owner, your solicitor will have told you how much the service charge is.